cs-uob/COMS20012/docs/labs/2026 Labs/Week 3 Lab.md

 There is also an `unload-vms` script which should be used at the end of the labs to clean-up.

+**NOTE** You need to create [Cisco Networking Academy account](https://www.netacad.com/) (by clicking on 'Login', then 'Sign up') to be able to use Packet Tracer for free!
+If you are using your own laptop download Packet Tracer by following the Packet Tracer link above and registering for the "Getting Started with Cisco Packet Tracer" course.
+Then, lets start!

-To download and set up Packet Tracer within Kali:
+To download and set up Packet Tracer **within Kali**:
 1. Download the Packet Tracer .deb file after logging into your account from the link above (make sure it is the one listed for Ubuntu).
 2. Run `sudo dpkg -i [PATH TO YOUR PACKET TRACER DEB]` OR `sudo apt update && sudo apt install ./PATH_TO_PACKET_TRACER.deb`
 4. Accept the license agreement and EULA terms